 * Flashlight or headlamp

 That covers the logistics for your Bioluminescence Paddle.
+Refunds are given when cancellations are made at least 10 days in advance of trip date.
 A full refund will be given if the trip is cancelled due to inclement weather (high winds or rain; not light mist or fog).
 Release forms will be discussed and signed before launching our boats.
 We are looking forward to our special night together in the Slough!

 Kim Powell, MRPA